How to save water in the bathroom

 Have you ever wondered how much water do you use during your daily bathroom activities?

-It may actually come to a surprise to realize the high amount of water that we use for bathing and showering.
-So, even if our water bill may not be that high, it is worth to try to cut the amount of water we waste.
+It may actually come to a surprise to learn about the high amount of water that we use for bathing and showering.

 We call it to wasted water because we may be able to achieve the same results while using less water.

-Let us show you what we are talking about and how you can reduce your bathroom water consumption and conserve water.
+Let us show you what we are talking about and how you can reduce your bathroom water usage and conserve water.

-First you need to know how much water you are using and then you can decide if you are wasting water and where you can start saving water.
+First you need to know how much water you are using and then you can decide if:

-You need to start by finding out what the water flow of your water taps and shower head is.
-For that, you can just use a bucket and time how long does it take to get it filled to the one liter mark.
+You need to start by finding out your home’s water flow, this is how many litres of water per minute do your shower head or your water taps use.
+For that, you can just use a bucket and measure the time that it takes to get the bucket filled to the one litre mark.

-The time it takes to fill up the bucket to the one liter mark let’s you know how much the water flow is.
-For example, the tap delivers 1 liter of water every 5 seconds or the shower head delivers 9 liters per second.
+The time it takes to fill up the bucket to the one litre mark let’s you know how much the water flow is.
+For example, the tap delivers 1 litre of water every 5 seconds or the shower head delivers 9 litres per second.